-Kathryn is the national study coordinator for the AIM BRAIN Project and MNP2.0 trials.
+Kathryn is the national study coordinator for the AIM BRAIN Project, MNP2.0 trials and the ReRAD trial.
 She provides support to ANZCHOG investigators in the development of new ANZCHOG clinical trial protocols.
 Additionally, she coordinates ANZCHOG projects such as the National Minimum Dataset project and the clinical trial registry.

 Clinical Trial Coordinator

-Rosie is responsible for the central coordination and conduct of two ANZCHOG-sponsored trials, the PARC study and the COZMOS trial.
+Rosie is responsible for the central coordination and conduct of four ANZCHOG-sponsored trials, the PARC study and the SJ-ELiOT, COZMOS and PNOC019 trials.
 She is the central point of contact for all participating centres and will liaise closely with the international sponsors and Australian regulatory bodies to ensure all trial requirements are met.

 Clinical Trial Coordinator / Start-Up Specialist